-- Authenticate to the source PCE. - Export the policy to a file.
+- Authenticate to the source PCE.
+See Authenticate with the PCE [338] for information. - Export the policy to a file.
 Syntax summary:

-- Authenticate to the target PCE. - Import the saved policy.
+- Authenticate to the target PCE.
+See Authenticate with the PCE [338] for information. - Import the saved policy.
 Syntax summary:

-ilo sec_policy import --file someImportFilename
+ilo sec\policy import --file someImportFilename